I’m a generalist, but many of my major reported articles have covered Hawaiian history, politics, and culture.

 “Cutouts,” published first in Italy, A Love Story (Seal Press) and also in Best Travel Stories 2006 (Travelers Tales), among other books.

-“Souvenirs,” published by the Los Angeles Times and widely anthologized, is more poignant than punchy.
+“Souvenirs,” originally published by the Los Angeles Times and widely anthologized, is more poignant than punchy.

 Articles on language and writing